Understanding private mortgage insurance

 Mortgage insurance premium (MIP) for FHA loans

-If a conventional loan isn’t for you, an FHA loan can offer lenient credit requirements and down payments as low as 3.5%.
+An FHA loan can offer more lenient credit requirements than a conventional loan and a down payment as low as 3.5%.
 FHA loans come with a mortgage insurance premium (MIP) instead of PMI.
 Both MIP and PMI protect the lender in the event you default on your loan, but they operate differently.
-A mortgage insurance premium has two parts: a one-time upfront premium plus an annual payment.
+A MIP has two parts: a one-time upfront premium as part of the closing cost, plus an annual payment.

 Mortgage protection insurance (MPI): Optional coverage

-There’s one more acronym that might throw you for a loop: MPI.
 Mortgage protection insurance (MPI) is an optional policy that will pay off your mortgage when you die, so your loved ones won’t have to carry the burden of an unpaid home loan.
-Note that if you have a good life insurance policy, you probably won’t need MPI.
+MPI may not be necessary if you have a life insurance policy.

 Mortgage insurance costs by loan type